What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 Can you control it?
 Not directly — but you can take steps to offset the cost.

-• Young drivers: maintain a good student discount (typically 8–15% off), stay on a parent's policy when possible, and drive a safe, affordable vehicle.
-See our full guide on car insurance for young adults.
+• Young drivers: maintain a good student discount (typically 8–25% off), stay on a parent's policy when possible, and drive a safe, affordable vehicle.
+Check our guide on car insurance for young drivers for a full breakdown by age and insurer.

-• Senior drivers: take a mature driver safety course and explore senior-friendly insurers.
-Read more in our senior driver car insurance guide.
+• Senior drivers: take a mature driver safety course and explore senior-friendly insurers for the best rates.

 Your Location (ZIP Code & State)

 Where you park your car at night matters enormously.
-Insurers analyze population density, local accident rates, theft statistics, severe weather risk, and even litigation costs — all down to your ZIP code.
+Insurers analyze population density, local accident rates, theft statistics, severe weather risk, and litigation costs — all down to your ZIP code.
+According to the latest 2026 data:

 Can you control it?
 Somewhat — you can't easily move for insurance savings, but if you do relocate, check how it affects your rate.
-See car insurance rates by state to understand the full picture.
+Learn how your ZIP code affects your premium to understand the full picture, or compare car insurance rates by state to see where your state ranks.

 Vehicle Make, Model & Year

-Luxury, electric, and high-performance vehicles are the most expensive to insure because of high repair costs and parts complexity.
-SUVs and standard sedans tend to land in a more affordable range.
+Luxury, high-performance, and electric vehicles are the most expensive to insure due to high repair costs and parts complexity.
+Practical SUVs and crossovers from Honda, Subaru, and Jeep tend to land in a more affordable range.
+See our full guide on car insurance by vehicle type to compare body styles and categories, or explore the most and least expensive cars to insure in 2026.

 Can you control it?
 Yes — especially before you buy.
-Always compare insurance quotes for a vehicle before purchasing it.
+Always get an accurate insurance estimate for a vehicle before purchasing it.

 Gender and Marital Status

-• Marital status: Married drivers typically receive lower rates than single drivers.
+• Marital status: Married drivers typically receive lower rates than single drivers — often 5–15% less.
 Combining policies after marriage can unlock additional multi-car savings.
-Learn how marriage affects car insurance rates.

 States That Restrict These Factors

 Several states — including California, Hawaii, Massachusetts, Montana, North Carolina, and Pennsylvania — prohibit or limit the use of gender in car insurance pricing.
-Check your state's regulations to understand which factors can legally be used.
+Meanwhile, California, Hawaii, Massachusetts, Michigan, Maryland, Oregon, and Utah restrict or ban credit-based insurance scoring.
+New York introduced legislation in March 2026 to prohibit credit scores and ZIP codes as rating factors.
+Check your state's regulations to understand which factors can legally be applied to your rate.

 Farmers logo